Clifton Park Homes for Sale

 The synergistic streetscape celebrates classic architectural styles common between 1890 and 1920 like Cape Cod, Georgian, Jacobean Revival, Neoclassic, Tudor and Victorian.

-Most Clifton Park residences are exquisitely preserved century homes, many of which have been updated inside to offer today’s functionality while preserving its exterior character and charm.
+Most Clifton Park residences are exquisitely preserved century homes, many of which have been updated inside to offer today’s functionality while preserving exterior character and charm.

 The neighborhood is listed on the National Register of Historic Places.
 Designated national register historic districts tend to maintain their value, much due to homeowners’ taking immense pride in their district and their homes.